jtorreggiani/lam/README.md

 > **A modern abstract machine for logic programming and automated reasoning in AI systems.**

-LAM is high-performance abstract machine written in Rust that serves as the core for next-generation logic programming languages.
+LAM aims to be a high-performance abstract machine written in Rust that serves as the core for next-generation logic programming languages.
 Designed from the ground up with AI-intensive applications in mind, LAM supports unification, backtracking, arithmetic evaluation, lambda calculus, and dynamic clause management.
-Its innovative architecture enables efficient automated reasoning—making it ideal for research, production AI systems, and advanced knowledge representation.
+Its architecture enables efficient automated reasoning—making it ideal for research, production AI systems, and advanced knowledge representation.

 ---